GRAND: Graph Release with Assured Node Differential Privacy: Introduction

-In this work, we propose a novel mechanism, GRAND (Graph Release with Assured Node Differential privacy), to release networks that guarantees \emph{node differential privacy}.
+In this work, we propose a novel mechanism, \textbf{GRAND} (\textbf{G}raph \textbf{R}elease with \textbf{A}ssured \textbf{N}ode \textbf{D}ifferential privacy), to release networks that guarantees \emph{node differential privacy}.
 Moreover, the proposed method is shown to preserve statistical network properties under the general latent space models, which include many widely used statistical network models as special cases.
-To the best of our knowledge, this is the first method that can release entire networks (rather than a summary statistic) with node differential privacy that is computationally feasible with utility preservation guarantees.
+To the best of our knowledge, our method is the first practical approach that can \textbf{(1) release a network (rather than a summary statistic), (2) ensure node differential privacy of the released network, and (3) is computationally feasible with utility preservation guarantees}.

-The rest of this article is organized as follows.
-Section~\ref{sec:contribution} reviews the background of differential privacy in network data, identifies gaps in the existing literature, and outlines our primary contributions.
-Section~\ref{sec:definition} formally defines node differential privacy and also the statistical model class that motivates our design of the GRAND mechanism.
-Section~\ref{sec:method} presents a detailed description of our method.
-The theoretical properties of GRAND is studied in Section~\ref{sec:theory}.
-In Section~\ref{sec:sim}, we evaluate GRAND's ability to preserve network properties through extensive simulation examples.
-Section~\ref{sec:data} further showcases the application of our method in privatizing real-world social networks.
-We conclude the paper with additional discussions in Section~\ref{sec:discussion}.
+The paper proceeds as follows: Section~\ref{sec:contribution} reviews existing literature and outlines our contributions, followed by formal definitions in Section~\ref{sec:definition}.
+The GRAND mechanism and its theoretical properties are detailed in Sections~\ref{sec:method} and \ref{sec:theory}, respectively.
+We evaluate performance via simulations in Section~\ref{sec:sim} and real-world applications in Section~\ref{sec:data}, concluding with discussions in Section~\ref{sec:discussion}.